-Think of the Threshold as the boundary between your hero’s familiar, comfortable home and the new, dangerous frontier.
+Think of your story's threshold as the boundary between your hero's familiar, comfortable home and the new, dangerous frontier.
 It is almost always depicted physically as some kind of boundary, like a fence, chasm, river, or wall.
-The physical boundary must be crossed — and often, the way back across is cut off or destroyed, further isolating the hero from all she knows, stranding her in the new world.
+The physical boundary must be crosse —and often, the way back across is cut off or destroyed, further isolating the hero from all they know, stranding them in the new world.

-I think of Samwise Gamgee in The Lord of the Rings pausing to say, “If I take one more step, that’s the farthest I’ll have ever gone from home.”
-I think of Neo taking the red pill, only to have his whole world as he knows it melt into digital nothingness.
-And I think of Marty McFly accelerating to 88 miles per hour in Back to the Future and finding himself not in the parking lot of a mall, but in a bland field.
+I think of Samwise Gamgee in The Lord of the Rings pausing to say, “If I take one more step, that's the farthest I'll have ever gone from home.”
+I think of The Matrix, when Neo takes the red pill only to have his whole world as he knows it melt into digital nothingness.
+And I think of Marty McFly accelerating to 88 miles per hour in Back to the Future and finding himself not in the parking lot of a mall, but in a bland field, leaving Doc Brown behind.

 And, of course, one thinks of poor Dorothy, gazing about a world of color as she steps into the magical land of Oz.

-To get your Hero’s Journey going, you need that hero to cross a physical barrier.
-Without this crucial “first step,” it’ll be hard for your reader to know whether we’re actually on our way or not.
+The Hero's Journey gets going when the hero ventures across a notable physical or temporal boundary.
+Without this crucial “first step,” it'll be hard for your reader to know whether we're actually on our way or not.

 Guard the Threshold

 Another key element of this step in the journey is that of antagonism.
-In Joseph Campbell’s research (which led to the identification of this “monomyth,” the Hero’s Journey), he found a whole category of characters known as “Theshold Guardians,” characters who appear when the hero starts her quest.
+In Joseph Campbell's research, he found a whole category of characters known as “Threshold Guardians,” characters who appear when the hero starts her quest.

 Sometimes they guard the threshold consciously, like literal castle guards or protectors of certain territory.
 Other times they guard it unconsciously, forcing the hero to act in a way that complicates the action.

-And that’s what makes a heroic journey exciting: the way new environments force us to confront our deepest fears.
+And that's what makes a heroic journey exciting: the way new environments force us to confront our deepest fears.